peterljq/Online-Judge-Challenger/Univ. of Virginia OJ/README.md

-Recommended by Dr.Huang, I am currently training on this OJ system.
+Recommended by Dr.Huang, later we may train on this OJ system.